-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-How to Use Capital One Miles
+How to use Capital One miles to erase travel purchases

 You’ll see the number of miles you have next to your card.
 Click that number to begin redeeming your miles.

-Step 2.
 Click “Redeem Travel Purchases”

-There are a few different ways you can redeem Venture miles, but you’ll get the best value by using them for travel.
+There are a few different ways you can redeem Capital One miles, but you’ll get the best value by using them for travel.
 For example, you can redeem for gift cards or a statement credit at 0.5 cents per point (a terrible value!).
 But you’ll get a value of 1 cent per point towards travel.

 You can choose whether you want to use miles to completely erase a purchase, or if you want to use a combination of cash and miles.
 Select “Edit Miles Using” before you confirm your redemption.

-There is NO minimum redemption amount when redeeming miles, unless you’re using miles to partially pay for a travel purchase.
+There is no minimum redemption amount when redeeming miles, unless you’re using miles to partially pay for a travel purchase.
 In that case, the minimum is 2,500 miles ($25).

 After you’ve decided how many miles you want to use, click “Redeem.“